HealthCatalyst/Fabric.Cashmere/guides/components/list.md

 **hcListLine**

-This is the main text content of the hc-list-item.
+This is the main text content of the `hc-list-item`.
 At the moment it's only styled to provide up to two lines, but in the future you can have as many as you want.
 :::